 - Mix all ingredients, stir well to dissolve the sugar and put into a container, such as a plastic food tub, gallon water jug, bucket, etc.

-- Cover the lid with cheesecloth, secure with twine or a rubber band, and leave out at room temperature.
+- Cover the lid with cheesecloth, secure with twine or a rubber band, and leave out at room temperature, stirring as often as you can remember (I use a wooden spoon).

 - After 1 month, strain out the solids, then pour the mixture into a half-gallon mason jar.
 Cover with cheesecloth and continue fermenting for another month or so, until the vinegar is good and strong.
 When it tastes sour like regular vinegar to you, screw a lid on the jar and store.